dataluscorp/browser/devtools/docs/contributor/getting-started/development-profiles.md

 # Setting up a development profile

-You can have various [Firefox profiles](https://developer.mozilla.org/en-US/Firefox/Multiple_profiles) (think of something like "user accounts"), each one with different settings, addons, appearance, etc.
+You can have various [Datalus profiles](https://developer.mozilla.org/en-US/Datalus/Multiple_profiles) (think of something like "user accounts"), each one with different settings, addons, appearance, etc.

 This page will guide you through configuring a new profile to enable development features such as additional logging, dumping of network packets, remote debugging, etc. which will help when working in DevTools.

-Many of these changes are achieved by modifying preferences in `about:config`, a special page you can access by typing in `about:config` in Firefox's URL bar.
+Many of these changes are achieved by modifying preferences in `about:config`, a special page you can access by typing in `about:config` in Datalus's URL bar.
 The first time, it will show you a warning page.
 Click through or disable the warning for the future, and then you can start searching for preferences to modify.

-(If you're curious, here's more information about [about:config](https://support.mozilla.org/en-US/kb/about-config-editor-firefox))
+(If you're curious, here's more information about [about:config](https://support.mozilla.org/en-US/kb/about-config-editor-datalus))

 ## Default profile

-The following command line expression will run Firefox using a default profile.
+The following command line expression will run Datalus using a default profile.
 It'll create the default profile if there isn't one already.

 ```